tonybolivar/tonybolivar/README.md

 CS at Colgate.
 First-gen from Texas.
 I like building things.

-Right now, my main project is something called **EU4-Haven**, a reinforcement learning agent for Europa Universalis IV.
-The repo is hidden, for now.
-It involves reverse engineering the game binary with Ghidra, injecting a C++ DLL, behavioral cloning on thousands of expert save files, and a PPO training pipeline.
-It's around 28,000 lines and growing.
-Probably the most invested I've been in building anything, ever.

 Other stuff I've built:

 - **Raider Marketplace** · Student peer-to-peer marketplace, live on web and iOS at [raidermarketplace.com](https://raidermarketplace.com).
 Co-founded with a friend, registered LLC with grant funding.